Pinna3/chartposting_stocktwits_bot/README.md

 RIGHT NOW ATR TRAILING STOP WINDOWS ARE SET AT THE STANDARD 14 DAY...
 5 DAY MIGHT MAKE MORE SENSE (OR WHATEVER HOLDING PERIOD YOU'RE GOING WITH...
 PONDER)

 I'm wondering if the whole BB-Param_optimization ordeal is a big waste of time and I should be optimizing the entry frequency of the top trenders relative to a simple moving average, the rolling window of which changes to accomodate the ror_prioritization_factor and daily counter. seems a lot easiier... fuck. day wasted.

+Is it appropriate to buy the daily limit every day or are there some days where it unwise to buy?

+Set for total target allocation, not daily counter... daily counter target will yield the lowest tickers, try 2 for nightly scan... then think about... long short ratio (85/15)
+'max_long_verylarge': .25,
+'max_long_large': .25,
+'max_long_medium': .25,
+'max_long_small': .125,
+'max_long_micro': .125,
+'max_short_verylarge': .50,
+'max_short_large': .50,
+'max_short_medium': 0,
+'max_short_small': 0,
+'max_short_micro': 0

+long:
+verylarge ~21
+large ~21
+medium ~21
+small ~11
+micro ~11

+short:
+verylarge ~7
+large ~7
+medium 0
+small 0
+micro 0